 Triple Digit Temperatures

-Here in Phoenix our temperatures can reach 115+ degrees, this is when it’s time to bring out watermelon, cantaloupe, lettuce, or anything that will help hydrate the flock.
-These foods will be better for them than layer pellets, which contain corn… which produces even more unwanted heat.
+Here in Phoenix, our temperatures can reach 115+ degrees, this is when it’s time to bring out watermelon, cantaloupe, lettuce, or anything that will help hydrate the flock.
+These foods will be better for them than layer pellets containing corn, which produces even more unwanted heat.
 During these heat spells, I ration layer pellets, offering it morning and night only, for about an hour or so.

 Recipe for Successful Chicken Keeping in Excessive Heat

 Shade is essential to the survival of chickens in extreme temperatures, especially if they’re cooped.
 Your coop is best placed under a shade tree, but remember the sun moves and may leave your birds exposed to direct sun during the course of a day.
 Never use tarps.
-Shade cloth, mesh tarps, and shade sails are excellent for keeping the sun out, yet they don’t restrict air flow.
-Shade cloth is cheaper than mesh tarps and available in most garden centers.
+Shade cloth, mesh tarps, and shade sails are excellent for keeping the sun out, yet they don’t restrict airflow.
+Shade cloth is cheaper than mesh tarps and is available in most garden centers.
 Mesh tarps might be pricey, but they’re a lot easier to hang.
-Both, are durable and offer long lasting wear.
+Both, are durable and offer long-lasting wear.

-Offer 1/2 a watermelon or cantaloupe and place it in a shady area.
+Offer watermelon of cantaloupe & place it in a shady area.

-Find a way to hang a fan a foot or so feet from the ground.
+Find a way to hang a fan a foot or so from the ground.

 Provide an area where a hose is on a slow stream or drip.

 Keep drinkers filled with cool water.
-Tip: Buckets kept full will stay cool longer!
+Tip: Buckets kept full will stay cold longer.